diegonz/babelj/README.md

     --target-lang, -t
       Target language to translate. [en|ru|fr|es|...]
 ```
-*Note: All of each _cli_ arguments used, overrides their corresponding settings stored/loaded from the config file(s).*
+*Note: Each _CLI_ arguments used, overrides their corresponding settings stored/loaded from the config file(s).*

 ## License